 Teak as a Material for Chaise Lounges

-Teak is a popular choice for outdoor furniture and is better than other woods like pine, oak, bamboo, or wicker.
+Teak is a popular choice for outdoor furniture as it fares better when exposed to weather compared to other woods like pine, oak, bamboo, or wicker.

-- It is difficult to maintain and needs to be regularly rubbed down and treated to avoid “silver patina.”
+- It somewhat difficult to maintain and needs to be regularly treated to avoid “silver patina.”

 Wicker as a Material for Chaise Lounges